Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity

 The central novelty, therefore, lies in establishing an explicit connection between higher-order curvature terms and the dynamical response of quantum particles, something that goes beyond the traditional description based on geodesics or classical effective potentials.
 In this sense, the systematic deviation observed in the curves from the limit of General Relativity is not merely a geometric consequence, but reflects modifications in the very structure of the fermionic Hamiltonian, with possible implications in systems where quantum and gravitational effects coexist.
-This shows that the Gauss-Bonnet correction manifests itself directly in the quantum dynamics of spin $1/2$ particles, establishing a bridge between spacetime geometry and fermionic observables.
+Therefore, the present formalism demonstrates that higher-curvature corrections are encoded directly in the operator dynamics generated by the Dirac Hamiltonian.
+The agreement with the classical Einstein–Gauss–Bonnet force is recovered only after taking expectation values and invoking Ehrenfest’s theorem, showing that the classical dynamics emerges naturally as the semiclassical limit of the relativistic quantum theory rather than being assumed from the outset.
 Furthermore, the fact that these corrections are parameterized by $\xi$ and manifest themselves measurably in the effective force suggests a promising path for the phenomenological investigation of the theory, especially in scenarios where the dynamics of Dirac particles in intense gravitational fields can be explored.
 Thus, the result not only broadens the scope of applications of Gauss–Bonnet gravity, but also introduces a new perspective by consistently integrating it into the domain of fermionic particle physics.